-- ➤ The steps that have been taken to develop a protocol for processing requests (it was noted earlier in the course that this is a necessary step to ensure that public authorities can process requests properly and in a timely fashion). - ➤ The plan of action: this is another step that should be taken by each public authority to make sure they are implementing all of their obligations under the law.
-The plan of action could even include the protocol on processing requests (although the latter should eventually take the form of an instruction from a senior official). - > Steps taken to prepare a guide for requesters.
+- Data on the timeliness of responding to requests for information, including the numbers of requests replied to on time, the numbers of requests where responses exceeded the statutory deadlines, the frequency of extensions to the initial processing deadline and main reasons for these extensions. - The steps that have been taken to develop a protocol for processing requests (it was noted earlier in the course that this is a necessary step to ensure that public authorities can process requests properly and in a timely fashion). - The plan of action: this is another step that should be taken by each public authority to make sure they are implementing all of their obligations under the law.
+The plan of action could even incorporate the protocol on processing requests (although the latter should eventually take the form of an instruction from a senior official). - ➤ Steps taken to prepare a guide for requesters.
 This is another measure that all public authorities should put in place.
 However, it is not necessary to prepare a guide from scratch.
-It is perfectly possible to use a guide that has been prepared by another public authority, and just adapt it for each public authority.
+It is perfectly possible for each public authority to use a guide which has been prepared by another public authority and just adapt it.
 The guide should be quite simple and does not need to be more than a few pages.
-This should be made available on the website and also in physical format at each public office of the public authority. - The measures taken by the public authority to meet its proactive publication obligations.
-This should include a description of the steps taken to make sure the website includes the required information, a list of the types of information made available on a proactive basis, any systems that have been put in place to ensure that proactive publication continues to take place over time and that information is maintained in an up-to-date form, and other means of disseminating information (i.e. in addition to on the website, taking into account that only 75 percent of Jordanians are online).

-- A description of the main problems the public authority, or the information officer, has encountered in terms of implementing the Law.
+This should be made available on the website and also in physical format at each public office of the public authority. - A description of the main problems the public authority, or the information officer, has encountered in terms of implementing the law.
 This is important to help ensure that attention is brought to bear on these problems and that measures are taken to address them. - Finally, a list of any recommendations for reform that the public authority wishes to make.
 These might be of a legal or of a practical nature.
 Public authorities are a key stakeholder in the right to information system and, collectively, they are likely to have an enormous amount of information about how the system works and so on.
-It is very important for the government to receive their recommendations about how to improve the system.
+It is very important for the information commission and the government to receive their recommendations about how to improve the system.